 You have no doubt read about the changes Bunnings have requested charity organisations make when serving the iconic sausage sizzles outside their front doors.
-There has been absolute uproar and outrage at Bunnings for making such a request, it has made international news and memes mocking the decision have been plastered all over social media… there is even a protest planned!
+There has been absolute uproar and outrage at Bunnings for making such a request, it has made international news and memes mocking the decision have been plastered all over social media!
+There was even a protest planned!

 Bunnings have suggested it is in the interests of the safety of customers, but customers have suggested that anyone who slips on a bit of onion is possibly a bit daft.